eclipse/eclipse-collections-kata/docs/pet-kata/slides.md

 * Let's say we have 3 people: mrSmith, mrsSmith, mrJones.
 * The first two share the same address.
-* What will get printed by the below code?
+* What will get printed by the following code?

 ```java
 MutableSet<Person> people =